 On June 1, 1942, a Warsaw underground newspaper, the Liberty Brigade, makes public the news of the gassing of tens of thousands of Jews at Chelmno, a Nazi-operated death camp in Poland—almost seven months after extermination of prisoners began.

-A year earlier, the means of effecting what would become the “Final Solution,” the mass extermination of European Jewry, was devised: 700 Jews were murdered by channeling gas fumes back into a van used to transport them to the village of Chelmno, in Poland.
+A year earlier, the means of effecting what would become the “Final Solution,” the mass extermination of European Jews, was devised: 700 Jews were murdered by channeling gas fumes back into a van used to transport them to the village of Chelmno, in Poland.
 This “gas van” would become the death chamber for a total of 360,000 Jews from more than 200 communities in Poland.
 The advantage of this form of extermination was that it was silent and invisible.

 One month before the infamous Wannsee Conference of January 1942, during which Nazi officials decided to address formally the “Jewish question,” the gas vans in Chelmno were used to kill up to 1,000 Jews a day.
 The vans provided the “Final Solution” for Adolf Eichmann and other Wannsee attendees.
-The mass gassings were the most orderly and systematic means of eliminating European Jewry.
+The mass gassings were the most orderly and systematic means of eliminating Europe's Jewish population.
 Eventually, more such vans were employed in other parts of Poland.
 There was no thought of selecting out the “fit” from the “unfit” for slave labor, as in Auschwitz.
 There was only one goal: utter extermination.

 In January 1942 a Jewish man Szlamek Bajler, also known as Yakov Grojanowski, escaped from the Chelmno death camp via the Rabbi at Grabow to the Warsaw Ghetto.
 Szlamek provided the first eye-witness report about Chelmno to Emanuel Ringelblum, who had been working on keeping an archive on the lives of Jewish people under the Nazi Reich.